| expand content | forums | advertise |

 • For IE6 and IE7, under "Show:", "Add-ons currently loaded in Internet Explorer" should be selected

 Now you have a list of add-ons that are currently loaded.
 What you need to do now is to disable all add-ons that you don't need.
-How to disable a add-on?
+So now you ask, how to disable an add-on?

-• For IE8, click the add-on on the right column, and click Disable at the bottom.
+• For IE8, click the add-on on the right column, and click the Disable button at the bottom.

-• For IE6 and IE7, click the add-on and click Disable at the Settings box at the bottom.
+• For IE6 and IE7, click the add-on and at the Settings box at the bottom, click Disable.

 Add-on Name Purpose Can Be Disabled?

-1 Adobe PDF Link Helper Open PDF documents in the same IE8 window without opening Adobe Reader Yes, unless you prefer reading PDFs within a browser window [DISABLE]
+1 Adobe PDF Link Helper Open PDF documents in the same IE8 window without opening Adobe Reader Yes, unless you prefer reading PDFs within Internet Explorer's window.
+PDFs will still open in Adobe Reader when this add-on is disabled [DISABLE]

 2 Research Adds additional links to the menu bar Yes [DISABLE]